 - Internal audits must take place each quarter

 - We must demonstrate objective evidence of improvement

-MSDS stands for Material Safety Data Sheet.
+SDS stands for Safety Data Sheet.
 This document provides detailed product information on physical and chemical data that is required by material handlers and emergency workers.
 This includes melting points, boiling points, flash points, reactivity, first aid instructions, toxicity, storage recommendations, disposal instructions, control measures, protective equipment instructions, and spill and leak procedures.
-To learn more about MSDS documents and how to better understand them, click here.
+To learn more about SDS documents and how to better understand them, click here.

 What is a Certificate of Analysis?

 A Certificate of Analysis is a document that outlines the results of testing a particular product against acceptable parameters.
 Certificates of Analysis can look quite different from product to product and from industry to industry; however, with Essential Oils, measurements quite often consist of the dominant constituents of a particular oil.

 GC stands for Gas Chromatograph.
 In simple terms, a GC separates an Essential Oil into its individual components.
 Upon entry into the device, the oil is vaporized.
 Next, assisted by a carrier gas (usually Helium or Hydrogen), it passes through a column.
 The column itself sits within an oven.
 Here, the change in heat that takes place over time is controlled.
 Different chemical compounds react at different speeds within the column, and this information is captured on the Gas Chromatograph.

 GC reports are unique and, in many publications, they are referred to as ‘fingerprints’ of that particular batch of Essential Oil.
 GC reports help purchasers protect an oil’s quality by ensuring that major constituents are within generally accepted guidelines.
 Also, they provide quantitative proof that the received product matches approved samples.